helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 ![Create a pull request](/images/posts/create-pull-request2.png)

 Go through the pull request creation steps and then go back to the main git-tutorial repo.
 Go in the **pull request** tab: your pull request should show there.
-Click to to show the details.
+Click on it to see the details.

 ### Allow edits from maintainers

-There's one very important thing here you should pay attention to at least once: this little ticked option down the page, on the right, labelled "**Allow edits from maintainers**".
+There's one very important thing here you should pay attention to, at least once: this little ticked option down the page, on the right, labelled "**Allow edits from maintainers**".
 <div style="text-align: right">
   <img src="/images/posts/create-pull-request3.png" alt="Allow edits from maintainers">
 </div>

 What this means is: by default, if you don't uncheck this option, you are allowing the owners of the main repo to commit changes on the branch you have created a pull request from, in your own forked repo.
-This is meant to make the project maintainers' life easier when interacting with your code, aiming at pushing the final tweaks required before merging your branch.
+This is meant to make the project maintainers' lives easier when interacting with your code, aiming at pushing the final tweaks required before merging your branch.

-You can find more information regarding this option at the [following link](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/#enabling-repository-maintainer-permissions-on-existing-pull-requests
+You can find more information regarding this option at the [following link](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/#enabling-repository-maintainer-permissions-on-existing-pull-requests).
-).

 ## Act.3: Keep the project's master commit tree clean